mohitxxkapur/CAPSTONE/README.md

 **PLEASE NOTE THAT NO IMAGES ARE BEING SAVED WHILE USING THIS SCRIPT.
 THE PURPOSE OF THE SCRIPT IS TO USE FACIAL DETECTION METHODS AND NOT FACIAL REGOCNITION METHODS.
 NO FACE WILL BE STORED IN MEMORY AS THE INTENTION IS TO DETECT A CHANGE IN POSITION IN ANY DETECTED FACE**

+To run, please install a code editor capable of running Python, and download OpenCV with command _pip install opencv python_